electricimp/Promise/README.md

 local p = Promise.serial(series);
 ```

-While in the following code p rejects in 1.5 seconds as all the Promises are instantiated at the same time:
+While in the following code p resolves in 1.5 seconds with value `"3"` as all the Promises are instantiated at the same time:

 ```squirrel
 local series = [